The three most important sections of the IEP (Individualized Education Plan) meeting are:

 2. Accommodations and/or modifications

-3. The amount of time your child receives services and the details of how and where those services will be delivered.
+3. The amount of time your child receives services (and the details of how and where those services will be delivered).

-• What are the goals and benchmarks for the IEP?
-Ask them to explain the vocabulary that you are not familiar with.
+• Ask them to explain any vocabulary or acronyms that you are not familiar with.

 • How do you communicate to the parents/home if the benchmarks are not being met?